 Who doesn’t enjoy finding a bargain?
 I don’t know anyone who doesn’t, do you?
 I always feel great when I find something at a bargain price.
 If you read my bio you would already know that about me.
 When I find one, I’m always excited to tell people about it.
+My credit counseling advice is to always try to find ways to save money with bargains.
 As an avid gamer, (Yes, I am a gamer geek) I am especially fond of finding a great deal on video games.
 One way you can find some great bargains would be at yard sales.

 I’ve had great luck at yard sales.
 I have found an original Nintendo system in near mint condition that I purchased for a measly 5 dollars.
 What a find!
 At another yard sale down the street from where I live, I picked up a Super Nintendo system with the infamous Super Mario World for $8.00!
 That game on ebay.com sells for over $10.00 by itself, never mind including the Nintendo system with it.
 Those two finds cost me $13 total (that is some tough math, phew).
 If I were to buy these at a store I would have paid over $80.
 This saved me a whopping $67!